31 Different Types of Moths in Maryland

 by Wildreturn is licensed under CC BY 2.0

-The Afflicted Dagger Moth (Acronticta afflicta) is a species of moth found in Maryland and other parts of the eastern United States.
+The Afflicted Dagger Moth (Acronticta afflicta) is a moth species found in Maryland and other parts of the eastern United States.

 It is a relatively small moth with a wingspan of around 1.5 inches.
 The moth has a distinctive brown and yellow coloration, with yellow spots on its forewings.